 Because of the limited availability in this book, its price can be seen as excruciatingly expensive, but we still think you should consider adding this one to your collection, as it does well to portray the entire history of boxing from cover to cover.
 The stories you read here will change your view on professional boxing as well as the fighters whose stories were brought to light.

 Like we’ve mentioned, there are many different types of book genres—and this is especially relevant for boxing books.
 It’s wrong to sort all boxing books into a “sports” or “boxing” category because there’s simply much more to it than that.
 There are different types of sub-genres within every book, whether it be fiction or non-fiction.
-Here are a few of the genres you might come across in the books we’ve listed above:

 Digital books found in apps or Kindles are great for a number of reasons.
 For one, manufacturers don’t need to cut down trees and use supplies to produce millions of copies per book, reducing the overall price of the digital book.
 Ebooks also take up less space, as you don’t need to invest in a bookshelf or library room just to maintain your collection.
 They also can’t be damaged or lost so you’ll have a book with you for life.
 In addition, ebooks are also portable, so you can bring it on the bus, train, car—anywhere without hassle.